 Even though I know a lot of this stuff cold, I still wasn’t prepared for how to handle them when they came up in the moment.
 But you will do better than me!
-Today I’ll share with you ten bad questions to watch out for.
-We want you to be ready to identify and avoid sketchy workplaces.
+Today I’ll share with you ten bad job interview questions to watch out for.
+We want you to be ready to identify and avoid sketchy workplaces and scams.
 Luckily, many seem willing to make their sketchiness known before they even hire you!

 I often hear people say “They’re not allowed to ask that, that question is illegal!”

 But that’s not actually the case.
 This is America!
 We’ve got freeze peach!
-Very few questions are outright illegal to ask.
+Very few job interview questions are outright illegal to ask.
 It’s mostly stuff that sounds like Valentine’s Day cards from psychopaths.

 - “Would you be my hitman?”